 Asana is a team productivity tool that allows users to collaborate and track projects with ease.
 It is free for teams of up to 15 users, and premium plans include advanced features and integrations.
 The software runs across different desktop platforms, tablets and smartphones.
 Teams are able to move work forward, from idea conception to product launch, with the design of the system.
 Thus, it shows work status, facilitate conversations, and collect notifications with smart tools.
 Asana also has project templates, subtasks, calendars, task dependencies and custom fields, among others.

 Basecamp is another project management platform built for teams and companies.
 Its design aims to help users organize their work, teams and projects.
 Automated tools enable them to do away with email chains, regular status updates and long meetings.
 Users can communicate with individuals or groups in a variety of ways.
 As it eliminates redundancy and inefficiency, the result is more time for work that matters most.
 Features include a Home screen, a chat system, to-do list, a scheduler, document management, and automatic check-ins.
 Basecamp also works across platforms and has great customer support.

 Trello is a front-runner as a visual productivity tool.
 It is popular to a wide range of functional teams, businesses and industries because of its flexibility.
 It helps users to figure out and design the workflow that best suits their business requirement.
-However, some requirements are more complex or comprehensive than others and therefore needs a system that already supports it.
+However, some requirements are more complex or comprehensive than others and therefore needs a system like Infinity that already supports it.
 At times, a simple add-on can solve the problem.
 If in case it does not, you can begin your search with the top 3 alternatives here.
 Check out also this article: Top 3 Software Alternatives to Trello